hoppula/react-firebase-web/README.md

 ### Value

 &lt;Value/&gt; provides value of given Firebase `path` as an object for given `children` render function.
-Value gets re-rendered whenever there are updates to Firebase data.
+Value gets re-rendered whenever there are updates to referred Firebase data.

 You can provide `once` prop if you do not want realtime updates.